Graphiant Test Plan

 Syslog server

-Syslog receiver
+Syslog reciever

 1